telerik/xaml-docs/controls/radgridview/commands/Overview.md

 * __Delete__ - removes the selected item from the collection.

+* __ExtendSelectionToCurrentUnit__ - selects all the selection unit from the anchor upto the chosen unit.

 * __MoveBottom, MoveTop__ - moves the focus to the cell situated in the bottom/top item.